 Day 3: Toe Head, Lough Hyne and Baltimore

-After breakfast at the hotel we’ll explore the coastline further west via Toe Head and Lough Hyne, a small marine lake that was designated as Ireland’s first marine nature reserve in 1981.
+After breakfast we’ll explore the coastline further west via Toe Head and Lough Hyne, a small marine lake that was designated as Ireland’s first marine nature reserve in 1981.
 From there we’ll take the coastal route to Baltimore for lunch.
 After lunch we’ll search for marine and coastal wildlife along the cliff walk from Baltimore Beacon, looking for harbour porpoise, common dolphins, whales (minke, fin and humpback are all possible from here), seals, otters and of course a host of birds.

 Day 4: Birding on Cape Clear Island

-After breakfast we’ll take an exciting 45 minute ferry ride through Roaringwater Bay, past Sherkin Island and Carberry’s Hundred Isles and out into the Atlantic to the birding Mecca that is Cape Clear Island.
+After breakfast, we’ll take an exciting 45-minute ferry ride through Roaringwater Bay, past Sherkin Island and Carberry’s Hundred Isles and out into the Atlantic to the birding Mecca that is Cape Clear Island.
 The ferry is a great wildlife watching platform and we’ll be out on deck for the duration searching for sightings.

-Cape Clear is home to the Republic of Ireland’s only official bird observatory, and is famous in birding circles for attracting rare migrants in spring and autumn.
+Cape Clear is home to the Republic of Ireland’s only official bird observatory and is famous in birding circles for attracting rare migrants in spring and autumn.
 It also offers some of Europe’s best opportunities to see seabirds, whales and dolphins from shore.

 Day 5: Glengarriff – white-tailed eagles and woodland wonderland